 - Perform water quality testing if no new fish or equipment have been added within last 2 months

-- Move substrate around with long rake or pole
+- Move substrate around with long rake or pole to release trapped debris

 - Shake biological filtration media or rinse gently in a container of pond water